 Sign in to USPTO

-- Complete multi-factor authentication through Okta.
+- Complete multi-factor authentication.

 - If required, follow the prompts to provide any additional information.